 PSAT

 The PSAT test, is a practice test for the SAT exam.
-We encourage all 9th, 10th, and 11th graders to take this exam in preparation for the SAT.
+Clovis West 11th grade students ONLY are eligible to take the PSAT.
 All eligible 11th grade students who have a qualifying PSAT score are automatically entered in the National Merit Scholarship Program (NMSQT).
 For additional PSAT/NMSQT information, please pick up a student guide in the counseling office or the Clovis West Library.

 The benefits of taking the PSAT Test are: